-Inexpensive but disposable.
+Inexpensive, disposable.
 Howard Leight Max earplugs are made of polyurethane foam and designed to be disposable.
-At 37 cents per pair, the price is comparable to other disposable foam earplugs.
-Most reviewers find that they can clean and reuse foam earplugs at least two to three times before having to dispose of them, but they do not specifically mention Howard Leight Max earplugs.
-SleepLikeTheDead.com gives the Howard Leight Max earplugs a rating of poor to fair for their reusability.
+At 25 cents per pair, the price is in the mid-range for disposable foam earplugs.
+Most reviewers find they can clean and reuse foam earplugs at least two to three times before having to dispose them, but SleepLikeTheDead.com gives the Howard Leight Max earplugs a rating of only poor to fair for their reusability.

-Review Credibility: Very Good Motorcycle enthusiast Ian Johnston rates 13 brands of earplugs according to four criteria: packaging, expansion speed, pressure and comfort.
-He does not rate for noise reduction, saying that comfort and fit are more important His top-rated brand is Moldex Pura-Fit, but he says the Howard Leight Max is his personal preference because they fit better in his ears and have a higher noise reduction rating (NRR).
-In an update, he notes that he switched earplugs because he was unable to get the Max to sit properly with enough regularity, but he still recommends them.
+Motorcycle enthusiast Ian Johnston rates 13 brands of earplugs according to four criteria: packaging, expansion speed, pressure and comfort.
+He says the Howard Leight Max is his personal favorite because they fit his ears well and have a high noise reduction rating -- although he says he isn't always able to get the Max earplugs seated properly in his ears.

-Review Credibility: Very Good Motorcycle enthusiast Cheesebeast clearly has tried a lot of earplugs; this article lists the pros and cons of 23 brands.
-Howard Leight Max is one of his "top 5 you should try" for its "transparent comfort, excellent noise attenuation and easy fit."
-It's not a scientific study, but it is an excellent roundup of common earplugs in real-world, noisy situations.
+This article is an excellent roundup of how common earplugs perform in real-world noisy situations.
+It lists the pros and cons of 23 brands.
+Howard Leight Max is one of the author's "top 5 you should try" for its "transparent comfort, excellent noise attenuation and easy fit."

 Review: Noise: A MO Investigation, "Cheesebeast", Oct.
 14, 2006

-Review Credibility: Good "Rick K." tries out six different brands of earplugs for this motorcycle enthusiast website and reports his impressions.
-His top choice is Moldex Pura-Fit, which do "a great job of attenuating noise."
-He says he wishes he liked the Howard Light Max earplugs better, as they have the highest NRR of any he found.
-However, he did not like the shape of the earplugs and felt their coating pushed them out of his ear.
-He also felt some pain once they were in, which he attributes to the large diameter of the earplug.
+"Rick K." tries out six different brands of earplugs for this motorcycle enthusiast website and reports his impressions.
+He wishes he liked the Howard Light Max earplugs better, but he doesn't like their shape and size, and feels that their coating pushes them out of his ear.

 Review: Motorcycle Ear Plug Review, "Rick K.", Not Dated